zarf-dev/proposals/0019-refactor-image-operations/README.md

 information to express the idea and why it was not acceptable.
 -->

+### Alternative libraries to ORAS

 [containers/image](https://github.com/containers/image) was looked at as an alternative replacement for image operations.
 [Skopeo](https://github.com/containers/skopeo/) uses this tool for most of it's image operations and has built a large user base. containers/image has a builtin way to extract images from the docker daemon.
 However, containers/image does not have a blob cache which is a feature many users rely on to quickly iterate on packages.

 [Regclient](https://github.com/regclient/regclient) was evaluated, but since it also lacked a blob cache it was ruled out.

+### Alternative concurrency model

+As discussed in the proposal this implementation will only pull one image at a time so that the network is less likely to be over saturated while pulling images.
+One potential idea would be to dynamically set the concurrency depending on the size of images being pulled.
+For example, Zarf could pull as many layers concurrently as possible until the total size of concurrent layers is greater than 1 Gigabyte.
+For now this is not done to avoid extra complexity.